carbon-language/carbon-lang/docs/design/generics/details.md

 generation.
 For [coherence](terminology.md#coherence), the impl used for a (type, interface) pair must always be the same, independent of context.
-The [termination rule](#termination-rule) governs when compilation may fail when the compiler can't determine the impl to select.
+The [termination rule](#termination-rule) governs when compilation may fail when the compiler can't determine the `impl` definition to select.

 ### Observing blanket impl declarations